wamburu/blog/content/posts/2020-09-02-platforming-the-future-safaricom/index.md

 ** 2. Data-Driven ** <br/>
 Good data creates better recommendation systems.
 Better recommendations create the best user experience.
 TikTok overstates this.
 Pre-Internet, customers didn't matter much.
 Their aggregation at scale pushed consumers to first priority. <br/>
 ** The gold mine**:  Got a date tomorrow?
 Safaricom knows it.
 Need an overdraft to sort the bill?
 M-PESA got you.  <br/>
-Safaricom through its services has managed to control the financial, communication & the internet.
+Safaricom through its services has managed to control the financial, communication & the internet markets.
 They are the gatekeepers.
 Such data is utilitarian in retail.
 With users looking for the best services/products, the platform can attain a buying decision coordination that's unmatched, retaining users & suppliers.
 Data is the business, everything else is a means.

 ** 3. An Eco-System ** <br/>
 It's tough to build a platform that fulfills all consumers/suppliers need.
 An open platform where developers & partners can build upon & integrate with the core platform is essential.
 As well as aligning the economics to incentivize this.
 The network effects are double-edged.
 Developers build (micro-apps) on the platform attracting users, which in-turn attracted developers.
 Again, once this wheel starts rolling, it's extremely hard to compete with.
 An ecosystem is more powerful than platform lock-ins.
 Apple & WeChat have perfected this.